-Our school welcomes and supports children and young people (CYP) with medical and health conditions.
+Aiskew, Leeming Bar CE Primary School welcomes and supports Children and Young People (CYP) with medical and health conditions.
 We aim to include all CYP with medical conditions in all school activities, including off site visits, differentiated as appropriate.
-We recognise that some medical conditions may be defined as disabilities and consequently come under the Equalities Act 2010.
+We recognise that some medical conditions may be defined as disabilities and consequently come under the Equality Act 2010.